VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Introduction

 \section{Introduction}

-\spaceaftersection Large Vision Language Models (VLMs)~\citep{openai2025thinkwithimages, Qwen2.5-VL, damonlpsg2025videollama3, xue2025blip3} have achieved strong performance across a wide range of multi-modal understanding tasks, from open-ended video question answering~\cite{socratic, mmbench} to complex spatial reasoning~\cite{lai2023lisa,Ranasinghe2024LearningTL}.
-Existing VLMs work by coupling Large Language Models (LLMs)~\citep{qwen2025qwen25technicalreport, meta2024llama3herdmodels} together with pretrained vision encoders~\citep{radford2021openaiclip, zhai2023siglipv1} to enable powerful cross-modal reasoning capabilities.
-In practice, these models are primarily trained on large-scale, web-curated image/video-text corpora that cover broad but largely generic visual concepts (e.g., the human activities seen in internet videos)~\citep{zhang2024llavavideo, chen2024sharegpt4video, maaz2024videogptplus, rawal2024cinepile}.
-As a result, when deployed in domains that differ significantly in viewpoint, sensing modality, or task structure, such as egocentric video understanding, depth-based perception, or robotic control, the performance of these VLMs degrade sharply due to distribution shift.
+Large Vision-Language Models (VLMs)~\cite{openai2025thinkwithimages,Qwen2.5-VL,damonlpsg2025videollama3,xue2025blip3} have demonstrated strong performance across diverse multimodal tasks, including open-ended video question answering~\cite{socratic,mmbench} and spatial reasoning~\cite{lai2023lisa,Ranasinghe2024LearningTL}.
+These models couple pretrained vision encoders~\cite{radford2021openaiclip,zhai2023siglipv1} with Large Language Models (LLMs)~\cite{qwen2025qwen25technicalreport,meta2024llama3herdmodels} and are trained on large-scale, web-curated image-video-text corpora containing broad but generic visual concepts~\cite{zhang2024llavavideo,chen2024sharegpt4video,maaz2024videogptplus,rawal2024cinepile}.
+However, when deployed in domains that exhibit a pronounced \emph{visual gap} arising from differences in viewpoint, sensing modality, or task structure, their performance degrades substantially under distribution shift.
+This challenge is prevalent in video domain adaptation settings such as exocentric $\rightarrow$ egocentric viewpoint, RGB $\rightarrow$ depth modality, and visual understanding $\rightarrow$ robotic control, where learning domain-specific \emph{visual} representations is essential.
+Crucially, VLMs must \emph{adapt while preserving} the broad knowledge acquired during pretraining: for example, a model that is adapted to egocentric video data should remain competent on exocentric video benchmarks.

-A common approach to bridge such distributional shift is to adapt a pretrained VLM to a target domain through finetuning on domain-specific video-QA instruction pairs.
-Unlike traditional video models~\cite{timesformer, vivit} that can solely focus on optimizing adaptation to a target domain, VLMs are expected to adapt \emph{and} retain the general multi-modal capabilities learned during their pretraining.
-For example, consider a VLM pretrained on exocentric video understanding tasks that we wish to adapt to tasks recorded from the egocentric viewpoint.
-After adaptation, the model should still retain its performance on tasks recorded from the exocentric viewpoint.